Track 3: Creating Web Reports

 - In the Split Cell dialog box, set both numbers to 2, then select OK.

 The report body is now hosted by four tabular cells.
-We will put the filter controls in the left cells, a chart and a table in the right cells.
+We want to put the filter controls in the left cells, and place a chart and a table in the right cells.
 First we create a chart to demonstrate the total sales of each product.

-- Select the right cell in the first tabular row, then select Insert > Chart.
+- Select the right cell in the first tabular row, then navigate to Insert > Chart.
 Designer displays the Create Chart dialog box.

 - In the Data screen, select WorldWideSalesBV.
 Select Next.